vmware/versatile-data-kit/projects/vdk-plugins/plugin-template/README.md

 They run according to rules, which are ordered in a way such that changes to a plugin's directory trigger the plugin CI, but changes to a different plugin does not.

-In order to add a new plugin, copy the plugin-template directory and follow the instructions in the files Generally those are
+In order to add a new plugin, copy the plugin-template directory and follow the instructions in the files.
+Generally those are

 * Update the setup.py file with correct name of the plugin;
 * Update `.plugin-ci.yml` file with name of the plugin - make sure to follow comments;